 Getting a degree is always beneficial in a career, but it can be difficult with some financial barriers.
 To cover study expenses, Dalhousie University is providing the Killam Predoctoral Scholarships.

-The Killam Predoctoral financial aid positions will be awarded on a competitive basis to outstanding graduate students in thesis-based programs.
+The Killam Predoctoral Scholarships will be awarded on a competitive basis to outstanding graduate students in thesis-based programs.

 Among North America’s most hospitable universities, Dalhousie University has a global reputation for being one of the friendliest.
 More than 18,100 students from throughout the world attend Dalhousie University, one of Canada’s oldest universities.
 The University of Guelph, located on Canada’s East Coast, offers world-class academic programmes as well as cutting-edge research opportunities.